 In addition, chronic dissociation can impede the formation of close relationships and impact an individual’s overall well-being.
 Ultimately, then, while dissociation may be helpful in the short term, it cannot ultimately shield us from the full range of human emotions.

-Rather than suppressing our feelings, we would all be better off facing them head on and working through them in an honest and intentional way.
+Rather than suppressing our feelings, we would all be better off facing them head-on and working through them honestly and intentionally.

 The Problem With Projection

 Projection is the tendency to unconsciously transfer one’s feelings and impulses onto others.
-This can be problematic for a number of reasons, particularly when it comes to our sense of personal and interpersonal insecurity.
+This can be problematic for several reasons, particularly when it comes to our sense of personal and interpersonal insecurity.

-Additionally, this impulse to project can also lead us to engage in behaviors that are harmful or destructive towards ourselves and others.
-In short, projection can be a very dangerous and counterproductive mental habit, one that often stems from deeper insecurities about ourselves rather than external circumstances.
+Additionally, this impulse to project can also lead us to engage in behaviors that are harmful or destructive toward ourselves and others.
+In short, projection can be a hazardous and counterproductive mental habit, one that often stems from deeper insecurities about ourselves rather than external circumstances.